ColdCaseFiler/coldcasefiler.github.io/README.md

 ### People, Places and Objects

 All the data for people, places and objects is stored in plain text files.

-They are all formatted using Markdown, so they should all be filename.md
+They are all formatted using Markdown, so the naming format should be: filename.md

 Click on one of the folders and then select "Add file" to add a new entry.